osallou/sysdig-analyser/README.md

     docker-compose up -d

-Script launches influxdb, mariadb, consul, redis and bc web servers and record
+Script launches influxdb, mariadb, consul and bc web servers and record

 bc processes may fail to start as they need mariadb/influxdb/rabbitmq to be ready to accept connections.
 In this case, wait for mani processes to be ready and execute the command again.